The Franchise Law Review: What is Franchising?

 Franchisees are attracted to franchising as it increases the chance of success and allows them to be their own boss.

 1 Mark Abell is a partner at Bird & Bird LLP.
+The information in this chapter was accurate as at January 2021.

 3 UNIDROIT, Model Franchise Disclosure Law, Preamble.